BinhChiron/zsign-web/readme.md

 For more details, check out the original project on GitHub: [zsign GitHub Repository](https://github.com/zhlynn/zsign).

-Ghi chú:
+Notes:

-- node-gyp được sử dụng để build các module C++ cho Node.js.
-Hãy chắc chắn rằng bạn đã cài đặt Python và các công cụ build cần thiết cho môi trường của bạn (trên Windows, bạn có thể cần cài Visual Studio Build Tools).
+- node-gyp is used to build C++ modules for Node.js.
+Make sure you have installed Python and the necessary build tools for your environment (on Windows, you may need to install Visual Studio Build Tools).

-- Đảm bảo rằng đường dẫn đến file .p12 và mobileprovision là chính xác khi thực hiện API call.
+- Ensure that the paths to the .p12 file and the mobileprovision file are correct when making the API call.